Early Real-time Estimation of Infectious Disease Reproduction Number: Appendix

-To perform Monte Carlo simulations of epidemic propagation on a network, one first requires an explicit knowledge of that network structure.
-We have used the following method \citep{Newman_2002,Noel_2009} to produce a network related to given degree distribution: (i) Generate a random degree sequence ${k_j}$ of length $N$ subjected to the degree distribution ${p_k}$. (ii) Make sure that $\sum_j k_j$ is an even number since a link is composed of two ''stubs." (iii) For each $j$, produce a node with $k_j$ stubs. (iv) Randomly choose a pair of unconnected stubs and connect them together.
-Repeat until all unconnected stubs are exhausted. (v) Test for the presence of self-loops and repeated links.
-Remove the faulty stubs by randomly choosing a pair of connected stubs and rewire them to the former stubs.
+To perform Monte Carlo simulations of an epidemic propagation on a contact network, one first requires explicit knowledge of the network structure.
+In this article we use the method described in \cite{Newman_2002,Noel_2009} to produce a contact network, given a specific degree distribution.
+Briefly, (i) sample a random degree sequence ${k_{j}}$ of length $N$ from the degree distribution ${p_{k}}$, (ii) make sure that $\sum_{j}k_{j}$ is an even number since a link is composed of two stubs by reducing the degree of a random individual by one if necessary, (iii) for each $j$, produce a node with $k_{j}$ stubs, (iv) randomly choose a pair of unconnected stubs and connect them together; repeat until all unconnected stubs are exhausted, (v) test for the presence of self-loops and repeated links.
+Remove the faulty stubs by randomly choosing a pair of connected stubs and rewire them by switching stubs.
 Repeat until no self-loops and/or repeated links are found.

-To simulate the spread of disease on a contact network in continuous time we follow a Tau-Leaping approach \citep{Gillespie_2001,Gillespie_2003,Higham_2008}, which we describe below.
-The processes of disease transmission along one edge and the removal of infectious individuals are controlled by $\lambda_i(\tau)$ and $\lambda_r(\tau)$, respectively.
-We divide time into intervals of length $\Delta t$ and ensure that $\lambda_i(\tau)\Delta t$ and $\lambda_r(\tau)\Delta t$ are small enough, such that the expected epidemic curve does not vary much by reducing $\Delta t$ even further.
-At every $\Delta t$ step, each infectious individuals recovers with probability $\lambda_r(\tau_j) \Delta t$, where $\tau_j$ is the age of infection of individual $j$.
-If an infectious individual does not recover, then it infects independently each of its susceptible contacts with probability $\lambda_i(\tau_j) \Delta t$. \end{appendices}
+To simulate the spread of disease on a contact network in continuous time we follow a Tau-Leaping approach \cite{Gillespie_2001,Gillespie_2003,Higham_2008}, which we describe below.
+The processes of disease transmission along one link and the removal of infectious individuals are controlled by $\lambda_{i}(\tau)$ and $\lambda_{r}(\tau)$, respectively.
+We divide time into intervals of length $\Delta t$ and ensure that $\lambda_{i}(\tau)\Delta t$ and $\lambda_{r}(\tau)\Delta t$ are small enough, such that the expected epidemic curve does not vary much by reducing $\Delta t$ even further.
+At every $\Delta t$ step, each infectious individuals recovers with probability $\lambda_{r}(\tau_{j})\Delta t$, where $\tau_{j}$ is the age of infection of individual $j$.
+If an infectious individual does not recover, then s/he infects independently each of his/her susceptible contacts with probability $\lambda_{i}(\tau_{j})\Delta t$.